wzajas/kanji_reading_practice_sheets/README.md

 Each character has (AFAIK) only one base radical, but you can also identify it by parts (see http://jisho.org/search/%E6%A0%A1%20%23kanji).

-There are three variable that control how the result looks like:
+There are three switches that control how the result looks like:

-1. $words_per_character - how many example words print with each character.
+1. -w <number> - how many example words print with each character (default: 12).
-2. $print_radicals - show/hide radicals under characters.
+2. -r - show radicals under characters.
-3. $print_suggested_kanji - count kanji that appear in words (excluding @mykanji and @iknokanji) and print them into STDERR.
+3. -s - count kanji that appear in words (excluding @mykanji and @iknokanji) and print them into STDERR.

 ### Why ?